zax71/documentation/faq.md

 Use this [Core Shader](https://github.com/lolgeny/item-tooltip-remover) by downloading it, copying all files from assets/minecraft/shaders/core to pack/shaders/core in Oraxen and restart your server or run /oraxen reload.

 ## I'd like to suggest new features or reporting bugs
-To do these you have 2 options.
+To do these you can...
-* 1. Login into your Github account and submit an issue using provided template (Suggestion/Bug) [here](git.io/oraxen).
+* Login into your Github account and submit an issue using provided template (Suggestion/Bug) [here](git.io/oraxen).
-* 2. Join the official [Discord](https://discord.gg/4Qk5kBT9UX), get Oraxen rank at #ranks and ask it in #support channel (recommended).
+* Join the official [Discord](https://discord.gg/4Qk5kBT9UX), get Oraxen rank at #ranks and ask it in #support channel (recommended).